Skip to main content

 AccuracyCustomers control their account data and can update it at any time.

-Storage limitationTranslation content retention is zero.
-Account data kept for duration of account.
+Storage limitationEligible results use short documented retention windows.
+Account data is kept for the duration of the account.

 Article 6 — Lawfulness of Processing